Street names in Barcelona: Municipal aggregations

-Another urbanization of this period was the Can Muntaner estate (1900-1914), at the foot of Mount Carmel, in the neighborhood of La Salud, also designed as a garden city of single-family houses.
+Another urbanization of this period was the Can Muntaner estate (1900–1914), at the foot of Mount Carmel, in the neighborhood of La Salut, also designed as a garden city of single-family houses.
 The promoter was the industrialist Eusebi Güell, and the architect Antoni Gaudí was in charge of the layout.
-The project was unsuccessful, as only two plots were sold, and in 1926 the land was ceded to the City Council and converted into a park, known today as Park Güell.
+The project was unsuccessful, as only two plots were sold, and in 1926 the land was ceded to the city council and converted into a park, known today as Park Güell.

-In 1905 the Josepets square was renamed after Lesseps, the builder of the Suez Canal, who had been the French consul in Barcelona.
-In 1907 the Plaza de Ibiza was created in Horta, dedicated to the Balearic island; the same year and in the same neighborhood, the Rambla de Cortada was changed to Calle de Campoamor, after the Asturian poet.
+In 1905 Josepets square was renamed after Lesseps, the builder of the Suez Canal, who had been the French consul in Barcelona.
+In 1907 the Plaça d'Eivissa was created in Horta, dedicated to the Balearic island; the same year and in the same neighborhood, the Rambla de Cortada was changed to Calle de Campoamor, after the Asturian poet.
 Also in 1907, Ancha Street in the district of Gracia was changed to Verdi, in honor of the Italian composer Giuseppe Verdi.
 On the other hand, in 1908, the so-called Dalt road, in Sagrera, was changed to Concepción Arenal street.
 In 1909, the road of the Waters was opened in Tibidabo, so called because it was built by the Sociedad General de Aguas de Barcelona.

-During the first years of the century, the Port of Barcelona was enlarged (1905-1912), with a project that extended the eastern dock and built a counter dock and the inner docks.
+During the first years of the century, the Port of Barcelona was enlarged (1905–1912), with a project that extended the eastern dock and built a counter dock and the inner docks.
 These works gave the port practically its current appearance, except for the construction of the south dock and the inner dock in 1965.
 Along its extension, it has the following piers: Adosado, Álvarez de la Campa, Atarazanas, Baleares, Barcelona, Barceloneta, Bosch i Alsina, Cataluña, Contradique, Costa, Dársena interior, Dársena sur, Depósito, España, Evaristo Fernández, Inflammables, Lepanto, Levante, Madera, Marina'92, Nuevo, Nuevo Contradique, Occidental, Oeste, Oriental, Pescadores, Petroleros, Poniente, Príncipe de España, Reloj, San Beltrán, Sur and Varadero.

 The most important urban development action during these years was the opening of the Via Layetana, which connected the Eixample with the sea, projected with the letter A in the Baixeras Plan of 1878.
 The works were finally carried out between 1908 and 1913, with joint financing between the City Council and the Banco Hispano Colonial.
 Initially it was planned to be called Bilbao, but it was finally named Via Layetana, in honor of the Iberian people of the Layetanos, the first known inhabitants of the Barcelona plain.
-The layout of the new road entailed the disappearance of 85 streets of medieval origin, as well as the appearance of new roads in the areas surrounding the road: some of them were named after heroes of the War of Independence, such as Ramon Mas, Doctor Joaquim Pou and Julià Portet; a street was dedicated to Àngel Baixeras, author of the urban planning project; and the square of Ramón Berenguer the Great, Count of Barcelona, was opened.
+The layout of the new road entailed the disappearance of 85 streets of medieval origin, as well as the appearance of new roads in the areas surrounding the road: some of them were named after heroes of the War of Independence, such as Ramon Mas, Doctor Joaquim Pou and Julià Portet; a street was dedicated to Àngel Baixeras, author of the urban planning project; and the square of Ramon Berenguer the Great, Count of Barcelona, was opened.